testingisdocumenting/znai/znai-docs/documentation/snippets/inlined-code-snippets.md

 # From File

-To inline code from a file use `file` backtick plugin.
+To display inline code from a file, use the `file` backtick plugin.

 Example: To access this feature navigate to `:file: urlsample.txt`.